assemble/assemble-less/README.md

 Specify the path to the Less.js version that you wish to use for compiling to CSS.
 You may specify a different version for each target, this can be useful for testing if a new version produces different output than the previous.

 #### banner
 Type: `String`
 Default: _empty string_

 This string will be prepended to the beginning of the concatenated output.
 It is processed using [grunt.template.process][], using the default options.
-This can be used for adding code comments to the output, or for prepending `@import` statements onto each file in a target.

-(Banner and process options adapted from [grunt-contrib-concat](https://github.com/gruntjs/grunt-contrib-concat).
-Default processing options are explained in the [grunt.template.process][] documentation)
+_(Default processing options are explained in the [grunt.template.process][] documentation)_

 #### process
 Type: `Boolean` `Object`